HomeENGLISH15 Tips for Eating Bagels in New York Without Embarrassing Yourself

 There are bagels, and there are bagel-adjacent crimes.
 A true NYC bagel is not an overgrown doughnut; it’s not a puffy imposter.
 It’s dense but never heavy, crusty but never brittle, chewy but never rubbery.
 If you hold it up and light doesn’t pass through the hole, you have been conned.

-Más en New York Diario: Is it bad to listen to music all the time?
+Más en New York Diario: What Happens Is the Gaze

 4. The Everything Bagel Is a Commitment